jayvanhu/blog-scrape/readme.md

 # Scraper for Joel Spolsky's Blog https://www.joelonsoftware.com/
 Joel Spolsky is the former CEO of Stack Overflow and has his own blog.
-He doesn't have a list of his posts with just the title and links to the post; this archive page https://www.joelonsoftware.com/archives/ shows the months (not titles) he's posted in, and clicking on the months shows all the actual article content for that month (instead of only the titles for easier browsing).
+He doesn't have a list of his posts with just the title and links to the post; this archive page https://www.joelonsoftware.com/archives/ shows the months (not titles) he's posted in, and clicking on the months shows all the actual article content for that month (instead of only the titles).
+This scraper extracts those article titles + links and outputs them to an html file for easier browsing.

 # Running
 * git clone